Everyone deserves the best nurturing from their home country, and the healthcare system in Finland does that.

 Over a quarter of social and health care in the country comes from private healthcare providers.
 Companies, foundations, organizations, and solo practitioners can offer essential health and medical care directly to clients and municipalities.

-Furthermore, the medical services in the country are partly subsidized using public funds through reimbursement from the Social Insurance Institution of Finland, Kela.
+Furthermore, the country’s medical services are partly subsidized using public funds through reimbursement from the Social Insurance Institution of Finland, Kela.

 FAQs about the healthcare system in Finland